Advisory Council

 President, Harlem Community Development Corporation

-Curtis Archer has been the President of the Harlem Community Development Corporation since 2006.
-He sees his role as essential in enhancing the economic climate for both businesses and residents in the Greater Harlem community.
-Curtis began his career in community development in the NYC Office of Business Development under Mayor David Dinkins as a Development Manager in the Neighborhood Development and Commercial Revitalization Program.
-Curtis has also worked with the NYC Economic Development Corporation (EDC) as Senior Project Manager where he was responsible for moving several retail projects ahead in the South Bronx, as well as Co-op City, and he also was appointed by Borough President Claire Shulman’s office as their Director of Economic Development and Liaison to the African American community.
-His previous positions include Director of Small Business Development for the Upper Manhattan Empowerment Zone and Executive Director of Rockaway Development and Revitalization Corporation (RDRC), where he was successful in promoting the revitalization of the peninsula’s economic base and neighborhoods.
+Archer began his career in community development in the NYC Office of Business Development under Mayor David Dinkins as a Development Manager in the Neighborhood Development and Commercial Revitalization Program.
+He has also worked with the NYC Economic Development Corporation (EDC) as Senior Project Manager where he was responsible for moving several retail projects ahead in the South Bronx and in Co-op City.
+He was appointed by Borough President Claire Shulman’s office as their Director of Economic Development and Liaison to the African American community.
+His previous positions include Director of Small Business Development for the Upper Manhattan Empowerment Zone and Executive Director of Rockaway Development and Revitalization Corporation (RDRC), where he successfully promoted the revitalization of the peninsula’s economic base and neighborhoods.

 Barbara Askins